clam-project/wiko/README.md

 ## Description

+**We do not recommended to use Wiko in new projects.
+This is a quite deprecated zombie project from 2007.
+It is kept alive because it is still being used to generate some websites pending to be migrated to modern static generators.**

 WiKo is a very simple but powerful python script which takes files with _wiki_ content in a given directory and either builds a _web_, a _LaTeX article_ or a _blog_.